 WSD sensitivity threshold TH0.

-Assuming that a DTT signal is present at various levels of field strength, Figure 72 (1a) indicates the number of detections that are made by a sensor having a threshold level TH0.
+Assuming that a DTT signal is present at various levels of field strength, (1a) indicates the number of detections that are made by a sensor having a threshold level TH0.
 Below TH0, signals may be present, but they are not detected because the threshold TH0 is not low enough: i.e. there may be some ‘false-vacancy-detections’.

-The events between TH0 and TH1 will not be detected if the threshold is raised from TH0 to TH1.
-Those events will not be detected, i.e. they constitute ‘false-vacancy-detections.
+The events between TH0 and TH1 will not be detected if the threshold is raised from TH0 to TH1, and thus they constitute ‘false-vacancy-detections.

 The events between TH1 and TH2 as well as those between TH0 and TH1 will not be detected if the threshold is raised from TH1 to TH2.
 That is, additional ‘false-vacancy-detections’ will be registered.

-Figure (1b) shows how the probability of ‘false-vacancy-detections’ will increase as the threshold is increased
+70 (1b) shows how the probability of ‘false-vacancy-detections’ will increase as the threshold is increased